kccc23/muscleup/journals/Kaining-Chen.md

 I worked on displaying the list of meal items and exercise items, calculate the food intake calories and exercise clories and added functionality to the exercise button and the delete buttons on the meal items and exercise items.

-Today, I learned MUI is really great for burron component, like small things component.
+Today, I learned MUI is really great for building component, like small things component.
 They look nice and easy to implement.
 And I created this LogModal function to keep code dry, making showing the add meal/exercise/weight functionality so easy, very proud of it.

 ## Jun 2, 2023